 The SO or AC that approved the petition contacts the other SOs or ACs to ask them to support the petition.

-At least one additional SO and/or AC must support the petition (for a minimum of two) for a conference call to be organized to discuss the issue.
+At least one additional SO and/or AC must support the petition (for a minimum of two) for a Community Forum to be organized to discuss the issue.

 If the threshold is not met, the escalation process is terminated.

-Else if the threshold is met, an open conference call is organized to discuss the issue of the petition.
+Else if the threshold is met, a Community Forum is organized to discuss the petition.

+The petitioning SO and/or AC circulate a detailed rationale for proposing to use the Community Power to all SO/ACs.

+It will also designate a representative(s) to liaise with SO/ACs to answer questions from the SO/ACs.

+Any SO or AC may contribute preliminary thoughts or questions in writing via a specific publicly archived email list set up for this specific issue.

-ICANN hosts a conference call that is open to all of the community.
+The petitioning SO and/or ACs may request (optional) that ICANN organize a conference call for the community to discuss the issue.

-If the ICANN Board and the Empowered Community can resolve their issues on the conference call, the escalation process is terminated.

-Else if not, the Empowered Community must decide if it wishes to hold a Community Forum to discuss the issue further.

-The Empowered Community decides whether to hold a Community Forum.

-If the threshold for holding a Community Forum is not met, the escalation process is terminated.

-Else if the threshold for holding a Community Forum is met, it will be organized.

 An open one – two-day Community Forum is organized for any interested stakeholder in the community to participate.

-If the ICANN Board and the Empowered Community can resolve their issues at the Community Forum, the escalation process is terminated.
+If the ICANN Board and the Empowered Community can resolve their issues before or at the Community Forum, the escalation process is terminated.

 Else the Empowered Community must decide if it wishes to use its Community Power.